shotastage/ReBorder/README.md

 # 💰  ReBorder (Test project)

+>> This project is a initial concept, not a production system.

 ReBorder is virtual payment system for SFC (Keio univ Shonan Fujisawa Campus).

 # ⚗️  Test and Debug